South African ambassador ‘no longer welcome’ in US, Rubio says

-In a post on X, Rubio accused Ambassador Ebrahim Rasool of hating America and President Donald Trump.

-He described him as a “race-baiting politician”, adding “we have nothing to discuss with him”.
+In a post on X, Rubio accused Ebrahim Rasool of hating America and President Donald Trump and described him as a “race-baiting politician”.

+The office for South Africa’s president on Saturday called the decision “regrettable”, adding that the country remained committed to building a mutually beneficial relationship with America.

-The rare move marks the latest development in rising tensions between the two countries.
+The rare move by the US marks the latest development in rising tensions between the two countries.

-The BBC has contacted the South African embassy in Washington DC for comment.

 In his post on Friday, Rubio linked to an article from the right-wing outlet Breitbart that quoted some of Rasool’s recent remarks made during an online lecture about the Trump administration.